mishalew1/python_journey/README.md

 **methods**

->	methods are functions only available to a specific object
->	my_list.append()
->	my_string.format()
->	append only exists for lists and the format function only exists for strings
+Methods are functions only available to a specific object. my_list.append(). my_string.format(). append only exists for lists and the format function only exists for strings.